clone/clone.github.com/README.txt

-empty [Empty repository to enable homepage for user 'clone' at github.com
+Empty repository to enable homepage for user 'clone' at github.com